 Sulfidic material on site

-The presence of hydrogen sulfide, which produces that distinctive rotten eggs smell.
+The presence of hydrogen sulfide, which produces a distinctive rotten eggs smell.

 A Munsell Soil Color book can be used to classify hydric soils based on the soil color.